Enome/kwery/readme.md

 # Kwery

 Find objects in an array or tree structure by regex or attribute value.
+All values get converted to a RegExp.

 ## Flat